magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 "1.00"
 ```

-Not so bad eh!
+Not so bad, eh!

 If you don't know about the thread macros `->` and `->>`, I strongly suggest to
-take some time to see this awesome [video tutorial][14].
+take some time to watch this awesome [video tutorial][14].

 ## Create `shopping.cljs`

 Now it's time to freeze the above experimental tests into a source
 file.
 Remember that we have to write back the total amount into the
 shopping form and return `false` to prevent the browser from
 attempting to submit the data to a server-side script.